thesparkvision/DoList/decisionHistory.md

 ## 1 November 2023

+### Deciding Backend Tech Stack

+-   I want to learn and use FastAPI in this project, so will be using that here.

+-   For Development workflow, will use poetry to track package dependencies.

 ### Deciding Frontend Tech Stack

 -   I am familiar with React, so it will be easy to start with building a frontend app with that for time being.
 So, finalizing React, without any other considerations.